Reflections of a Nonpolitical Man: Publication history and translations

 The book was published shortly before the armistice in October 1918.
 It was not translated into English during Thomas Mann's lifetime.
 According to Tobias Boes, the non-translation of the work during his lifetime was intentional on Mann's part due to chauvinistic content of the book which could have led to his abandonment by the American public.
 The first English translation by Walter D. Morris under the title Reflections of a Nonpolitical Man was published in 1983 by Frederick Unger Publishing Company.
 This translation was republished in 2021 as a NYRB Classic with an introduction by Mark Lilla.

 Motifs

-The Reflections of a Nonpolitical Man have been recognised as a wartime treatise.
+The Reflections of a Nonpolitical Man has been recognised as a wartime treatise.
 Thomas Mann saw his work as "intellectual military service" in the confrontation between German "culture" and French and British "civilisation".

 Christopher Beha argues that the central motif of the Reflections is the dichotomy between "civilization" and "culture".
 Civilization, according to Thomas Mann, "involves reason, enlightenment, moderation, moral education, skepticism".
 Culture represents the opposite for him, namely "the sublimation of the demonic".
 He assaults Civilization’s Literary Men (Zivilisationsliteraten), because they treat "culture as a means, rather than an end in itself."